-In all cases the user_data argument is the same passed to yr_rules_scan_file() or yr_rules_scan_mem().
+The user_data argument passed to your callback function is the same you passed yr_rules_scan_XXXX.
 This pointer is not touched by YARA, it's just a way for your program to pass arbitrary data to the callback function.

-Both yr_rules_scan_file() and yr_rules_scan_mem() receive a flags argument and a timeout argument.
+All yr_rules_scan_XXXX functions receive a flags argument and a timeout argument.
 The only flag defined at this time is SCAN_FLAGS_FAST_MODE, so you must pass either this flag or a zero value.
 The timeout argument forces the function to return after the specified number of seconds aproximately, with a zero meaning no timeout at all.

 The SCAN_FLAGS_FAST_MODE flag makes the scanning a little faster by avoiding multiple matches of the same string when not necessary.
 Once the string was found in the file it's subsequently ignored, implying that you'll have a single match for the string, even if it appears multiple times in the scanned data.
 This flag has the same effect of the -f command-line option described in Running YARA from the command-line.